4 - Something to do

 After a time, my emotions began to recede.
 The pounding in my ears diminished, and my senses came back into focus.
 I rolled over to see Brask, still sound asleep.
 The window faced away from the rising sun, so the light filtering through was cold and diffuse.
 The firefly lantern’s globe was covered by a leather shade attached at the bottom and bound at the top with a string, though I could still see glimmers of amber leaking through the gaps and dancing across the ceiling.

-Nature’s call was quiet, but I took the key with me and began to search for someplace to go so that I wouldn’t have to hunt more urgently later.
-I hope there’s at least something, I don’t want to have to do my business outside again… The inn was on the upper floor of the tavern, with one central hallway and four doors to each side, but upon inspection, all of the doors appeared to be for tenant rooms, with the same kind of lock as ours.
-As I was about to take the stairs down to search the ground floor, I heard one of the doors open, and Raaf spoke from behind me.
+It wasn’t urgent yet, but eating and drinking my fill last night meant I was going to need to use the restroom soon.
+I hope there’s at least something, I don’t want to have to do my business outside again… The inn was on the upper floor of the tavern, with one central hallway and four doors to each side, but upon inspection, the doors all appeared to lead to guest rooms, with the same kind of lock as ours.
+As I was about to take the stairs down to search the first floor, I heard one of the doors open.

-“Oh!
-Lily, just the person I’m looking for, I was about to try and find you at your room.”
-I turned to see him peeking out of the door with a nervous grin.
+“Hey!
+Lily, just the person I’m looking for!”
+I turned to see Raaf peeking out of the door with a nervous smile.

-“I actually had something important to ask you about, would you mind coming in to talk?”
-He gestured through the door.
+“I wanted to ask you something, would you mind coming in here?”
+He beckoned.

 “Sure, just for a minute.”
 Raaf led me into the room.
 It was about the same size as our double room, but the right wall had a worn chair in place of a bed, and there was a wooden box in the near right corner.

-Raaf’s energy changed once we were in private, betraying the gravity of the conversation.
-“Lily, are you… You got your freedom recently, right?”
+Raaf’s demeanor changed once we were in private, betraying the gravity of the conversation.
+“Lily, are you… You got out recently, right?”

 “…Yeah, how did you know?”

-“Oh, not at all.
-He was a little scary when he learned how my captors were using me, but he was mad on my behalf, not mad at me.”
+I shook my head.
+“No. He was a little scary when he learned how they were using me, but he was mad on my behalf, not mad at me.”

 “That’s… reassuring.
 When I first met the boss, he gave me a job after I escaped.
-Cooking is all I’m good at, but… no one else wanted to hire a fox to work the kitchen, so when he offered me a job he acted like I owed him my life.
-Now, he barely pays me enough to afford my room here, let alone save up to live anywhere else or get another job…” Raaf snapped back into focus.
+Cooking is all I’m good at, but… No one else wanted to hire a fox to work the kitchen, so when he offered me a job he acted like I owed him my life…” Raaf snapped back into focus.
 “I wanted to make sure you wouldn’t end up in a situation like mine.
 If he ever does anything like that… Please don’t fall for it.”

 Regrettably, I had to relieve myself in the woods.
-When I asked him about a toilet, Raaf couldn’t help but laugh. (“Gods, how rich were your captors?”)
-Afterwards, I returned to the inn and found Brask at the bar.
-He seemed despondent.
+When I asked him about a toilet, Raaf couldn’t help but laugh.
+When I returned to the inn, I found Brask at the bar.

 Brask seemed startled to see me.
 “Oh!
 Lily, you’re back.”